 Brush Pepperbush Tasmannia insipida Other names: Pepperbush, Scrub Pepperbush

-This specimen of the Brush Pepperbush or Scrub Pepperbush Tasmannia insipida shown is single trunked and reaches 5m in height growing under very low light conditions in old growth subtropical rainforest.
-Under better light conditions the Pepperbush is often a multi-stemmed shrub less than 3m in height (Photo 1).
-Bark on mature specimens is a reddish brown with a firm and quite smooth texture showing very fine fissures (2).
-A salmon coloured stipule up to 2.5 cm long encloses up to 8 separate flower buds which turn red before opening into beautiful flowers with vibrant yellow anthers.
-Flowers measure up 10 mm across and are held on stalks (pedicels) which are up to 4 cm in length (3).
-The fruit is an oblong shaped berry turning from whitish green over pink to a dark purple with maturity, measuring up to 25 mm in length and contains a number of small hard seeds within the whitish fruit flesh (4).
-Simple leaves in a whorl arrangement of 4 to 5 leaves are; up to 15 cm long in adult (longer in immature) specimens, mostly oblanceolate in shape with entire margins, dark green and glossy on top, paler but glossy beneath, smooth and hairless.
-Leaf apex is short acuminate ending in a fine point, base shape is attenuate but ends in a rounded shape.
+The specimen shown, growing under very low light conditions in old growth subtropical rainforest, is single trunked and about 5m tall.
+Under better light conditions the Pepperbush is often a multi-stemmed shrub less than 3m high (Photo 1).
+Bark on mature specimens is a reddish brown with a firm and rather smooth texture showing very fine fissures (2).
+A salmon coloured stipule is up to 2.5cm long and encloses up to 8 separate flower buds, which turn red before opening into beautiful flowers with vibrant yellow anthers.
+Flowers measure up 10mm across and are held on stalks (pedicels) up to 4cm long (3).
+The fruit (a berry) is oblong shaped and changes from whitish green over pink to a dark purple with maturity.
+It is up to 25mm long and contains a number of small seeds within the whitish fruit flesh (4).
+Four or five simple leaves are arranged in a whorl and are; up to 15cm long (longer for immature specimens), mostly oblanceolate (reverse lance-shaped) with entire margins, dark green and glossy on top, paler but glossy beneath, smooth and hairless.
+Leaf apex is short acuminate ending in a fine point, base outline is attenuate but terminates in a rounded shape.
 Leaves on this specimen are (if faintly) pepper-like scented (5).
-Distribution: Within different types of rainforests from NSW south coast to southern QLD.
+Distribution: Within different types of rainforests from NSW south coast to southern Qld.
 See Flower Characteristics Page and Leaf Characteristics Page for information on terms used.

 Brush Teak Toechima tenax Other names: Pitted-leaf Steelwood

-Brush Teak or Pitted-leaf Steelwood can reach a height of 20m or more and is found within subtropical rainforests (Photo 1).
-Bark is firm with some surface blisters and a dark greenish grey in colour (2).
-Interesting small flowers cream and yellow in colour open late winter to spring (3).
-The fruit is a pear-shaped capsule with 2 or 3 lobes (valves) containig a shiny black seed each (4).
-Pinnate compound leaves consist of 4 to 6 leaflets which are; up to 6 cm long with entire wavy margins, mainly elliptic in shape, hairless, glossy on both sides, fairly thin but firm in texture.
+The Brush Teak or Pitted-leaf Steelwood can reach a height of 20m or more and is found within subtropical rainforests (Photo 1).
+Bark is dark greenish grey in colour, firm and relatively smooth with some surface blisters present (2).
+Interesting tiny flowers are cream yellow and feature 8 prominent white coloured and hairy filaments topped by anthers changing from brown to bright yellow.
+Flowers are borne on panicles and open over late winter and spring (3).
+The fruit (a capsule) is a pear-shaped, yellow and orange coloured when fully mature and up to 2 cm long.
+It splits into 2 or 3 lobes (valves), each containing a shiny black seed (4).
+Pinnate compound leaves consist of 4 to 6 leaflets, which are; up to 6cm long, mainly elliptic in shape with entire wavy margins, hairless, glossy on both sides, fairly thin but firm in texture.
 Mid vein is raised and laterals are visible on upper leaf surface.
-Domatia on this native tree species are very prominent as swellings along the mid vein on both leaflet surfaces and are very helpful in identification (5).
-Distribution: Northern NSW to central QLD.
+Domatia appear as swellings along the mid vein on both leaflet surfaces and are very helpful in identification of this species (5).
+Distribution: Northern NSW to central Qld.
 (See Leaf Characteristics Page for explanations of botanical terms used in descriptions.)

 Brush Wedding Bush Ricinocarpos speciosus Other names: Long-haired Ricinocarpos

-The Brush Wedding Bush or Long-leaved Ricinocarpos is a beautiful native shrub growing to 3m in height and occurs on margins of different rainforest types and in more open tall forests (Picture 1).
-Bark is brown to grey in colour and features fine longitudinal fissures, hard and slightly rough (2).
-Gorgeous white flowers are up to 20mm in diameter and bloom in late winter to early spring (3).
-The fruit is a small and hairy capsule featuring mostly 3 lobes which each containing an oblong shaped and black coloured seed (4).
-Mature simple leaves with an alternate arrangement are; mostly oblong in shape with entire margins, up to 8cm in length, glossy and hairless on top.
-Thick fine hair covers young branches, petioles and underside of leaves.
-Venation except for center vein is faint (5).
-Distribution: NSW mid-north coast to southern QLD.
+This pretty native shrub up to 3m high occurs on margins of different rainforest types and in more open tall forests.
+It has become increasingly rare and has been listed as a threatened species (Picture 1).
+Bark is brown to grey in colour and features fine longitudinal fissures.
+It is hard and slightly rough in texture (2).
+Gorgeous flowers are up to 20mm in diameter and bloom over winter into early spring.
+A tightly packed bundle of stamens identifies a male flower (3a top), whereas the female (3b bottom) has an ovary with a pink style in the centre.
+The style splits into 3 parts at the base, with each branch forking again.
+Botanical sources describe this species as monoecious, meaning different male and female (unisex) flowers appear on the same plant.
+See comment below (3).
+The fruit, a small hairy capsule with mostly 3 lobes, is seated on the remaining hairy calyx and about 1cm long.
+Each lobe (valve) contains an oblong shaped and black coloured seed (inset) (4).
+Simple leaves with an alternate arrangement are; up to 8cm long, mostly oblong in shape with entire (in-rolled) margins, dark green and nearly hairless on top when fully mature, densely hairy beneath.
+Long brown hair, with lateral branches at the apex (star hairs), covers young branches, petioles and centre veins on underside of leaves.
+Venation except for centre vein is otherwise obscure (5).
+Distribution: NSW mid-north coast to southern Qld.

 Bull Kauri Pine Agathis microstachya Other names: Queensland Kauri Pine, Black Kauri

-This towering rainforest species is found within upland tropical rainforests and can attain a height of up to 50m on a straight and column-like trunk (Photo 1).
+This towering conifer tree is found within upland tropical rainforests and can attain a height of 50m on a straight and column-like trunk (Photo 1).
 Bark is a greyish brown in colour with a scaly and flaky texture (2).
-Male cones are produced from leaf axillary buds towards the end of young branchlets.
-They can measure up to 3 cm in length and reach full maturity over spring (3 & 4).
-Simple leaves with an alternate arrangement are; up to 9 cm in length with entire margins, elliptic to more lanceolate in shape , dark green on top, paler green beneath, hairless, very firm in texture.
+Male cones are produced from axillary buds towards the end of young branchlets.
+They can measure up to 3cm in length and reach full maturity over spring (3 & 4).
+Simple leaves with an opposite arrangement are; up to 9cm long, elliptic or more lanceolate (lance-shaped) with entire margins, dark green on top, paler green beneath, hairless and very firm in texture.
 Apex shape is rounded to bluntly acute, base shape is cuneate.
 Fine parallel venation is visible (4 & 5).
-Distribution: Nearly exclusively on the Atherton tablelands in Northern QLD.
+Distribution: Nearly exclusively on the Atherton tablelands in Northern Qld.